debiai/docs/documentation/dashboard/widgets/README.md

 ## Bias detection

-[The data distribution](./data_distribution//) will help you detect classes of samples that needs to be more represented in your dataset to avoid biased results.
+[The data distribution](./data_distribution/) will help you detect classes of samples that needs to be more represented in your dataset to avoid biased results.

-## Anomaly detection
+## Outlier detection

 [The parrallel coordinates](./parallel_coordinates/).
 If data is missing, is inconsistent, or is not in a proper format, the widget will help you quickly find the problem.

-[The point plot](./point_plot/) widget can also show witch samples have an abnormal behaviour, per example with annotation positions.
+[The point plot](./point_plot/) widget can also show the samples that have an abnormal behaviour, for example with spatial repartition.

 ## Model evaluation

-[The point plot](./point_plot/) widget can clearly display the models performance according to a project context of your choice.
+[The point plot](./point_plot/) widget can clearly display the models performances according to a project context of your choice.

 ## Data selection